Mike Ashley Hits the Tables

 One of the reasons we love roulette is for the stories and characters that surround the game.
 Charles Deville Wells was one of those characters, his reputation sealed when he broke the bank in Monte Carlo way back in 1891 and won 1 million French Francs at the roulette wheel.

-Someone who has done something similar in more recent history is the owner of the Newcastle United Football Club in the north east of England: Casino Whale Mike Ashley.
+Someone who has done something similar in more recent history is the former owner of the Newcastle United Football Club in the north east of England: Casino Whale Mike Ashley.
 He won a cool £1.3m on a single roulette spin.

 OK- so that’s not as much as 1 million Francs would be worth in today’s money (taking into account inflation and so on), but it is still an awful lot of money to be winning on a single spin of a roulette wheel.
 The only thing we can think of in the same league is the Philip Green roulette win at Les Ambassadeurs Club, just off Park Lane.